MCP Tools

 Communication | Local stdin/stdout | HTTP POST (commands) + SSE (events) |

-Use Case | Local development, testing | Remote access, real-time data flow |
+Use Case | Local development, testing | Remote access, real-time data streaming |

 Network Needs | Local server network | Connects to other servers via network |